zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 :::

 ## Prerequisites

 The general configuration for running a Polygon full node is to have **at least** 4 CPUs/cores and 16 GB of RAM.
 For this walk through, we’re going to be using AWS and a `t3.2xlarge` instance type.
-The application can run on both x86 and Arm architectures.
+The application can run on both x86 and ARM architectures.

 These instructions are based on Docker, so it should be easy to follow along with almost any operating system, but we’re using Ubuntu.

-In terms of space, for a full node you’ll probably need at least 1.5 terrabytes of SSD (or faster) storage.
+In terms of space, for a full node you’ll probably need at least 1.5 terabytes of SSD (or faster) storage.

 The peer exchange for a Polygon full node generally depends on port 30303 and 26656 being open.
-When you configure your firewall or security groups for AWS, make sure those ports are open along with whatever ports you need to access the machine.
+When you configure your firewall or security groups for AWS, make sure these ports are open along with whatever ports you need to access the machine.

 TLDR: